-The Company recognized \$100.0 million and \$517.4 million of revenues related to the License Sale in the years ended December 31, 2022 and December 31, 2021, respectively (nil in 2020).
+The Company recognized \$2.8 million (of which all related to royalty revenue), \$100.0 million (nil related to royalty revenue) and \$517.4 million (nil related to royalty revenue) of revenues related to the License Sale in the years ended December 31, 2023, 2022 and 2021, respectively.

-The Company records expenses related to its existing license and other agreements as well as its financial advisor for a high single digit percentage of any such revenue recognized associated to meeting a milestone.
+The Company recorded expenses related to its existing license and other agreements as well as its financial advisor for a high single digit percentage of any such revenue recognized associated to meeting a milestone.